 - Family history of other tumours, especially in the urinary tract.

-Urine biomarker tests for bladder cancer
+Markers for bladder cancer

+Both patient and tumour characteristics guide treatment decisions and prognosis of patients.
 Early detection of bladder cancer can improve the chance of successful treatment.
 Therefore, doctors try to find urine biomarker tests, which will help to identify bladder cancer or recurrence of bladder cancer as early as possible.

 Computed tomography (CT scan) urography gives your doctor information about possible tumours in the kidneys or ureters and information about the lymph nodes and abdominal organs.